Judicial review reform

 It's a way of upholding the sovereignty of parliament and maintaining trust in government decision-making.

-Judicial Review and Courts Bill
+Judicial Review and Courts Act

 The government introduced the Judicial Review and Courts Bill in July 2021.
+It received royal assent and became law on 28 April 2022.

 It also makes a number of procedural changes across the court system.